-We can use tried and tested methods for making your cervix ready for labour but our preferred method is to have a foley catheter inserted the day before induction.
+We have used tried and tested methods for making your cervix ready for labour but our preferred method is to have a foley catheter inserted the day before induction.

 What is a Foley catheter?